Dual Induction CLT for High-dimensional m-dependent Data: Introduction

 \section{Introduction}

 The accuracy of the central limit theorem in growing and even in infinite dimensions is a classic topic in probability theory that has been extensively studied since at least the 1950's; see, e.g., \cite{paulauskas2012approximation} and \cite{MR643968} for historical accounts of the central limit theorem in its various forms.
 In a seminal contribution, \cite{bentkus03} derived a high-dimensional Berry--Esseen bound for normalized sums of $n$ independent and isotropic $p$-dimensional random vectors over appropriate classes of subsets of $\mathbb{R}^p$.
-In details, if $X_1,\ldots,X_n$ are i.i.d. centered random vectors in $\mathbb{R}^p$ with identity covariance matrix and $Y_1,\ldots,Y_n$ are independent $p$-dimensional centered standard Gaussian random vectors, \cite{bentkus03} proved that
+In details, if $X_1,\ldots,X_n$ are i.i.d. isotropic centered random vectors in $\mathbb{R}^p$ and $Y_1,\ldots,Y_n$ are independent $p$-dimensional standard Gaussian random vectors, \cite{bentkus03} proved that

-where $\mathcal{A}$ is a class subsets of $\mathbb{R}^p$ satisfying mild regularity conditions, $C_d(\mathcal{A})$ is its Gaussian isoperimetric constant and $\| \cdot \|$ denotes the Euclidean norm.
-The bound is at least of order $p^{3/2}n^{-1/2}$ (e.g. when $\mathcal{A}$ consists of all Euclidean balls) and is of order at least $p^{7/4}n^{-1/2}$ for the larger class of convex sets.
+where $\mathcal{A}$ is a class subsets of $\mathbb{R}^p$ satisfying mild regularity conditions, $C_p(\mathcal{A})$ is its Gaussian isoperimetric constant and $\| \cdot \|$ denotes the Euclidean norm.
+The bound is at least of order $p^{3/2}/\sqrt{n}$ (e.g. when $\mathcal{A}$ consists of all Euclidean balls) and is of order at least $p^{7/4}/\sqrt{n}$ for the larger class of convex sets \citep[see][]{nazarov2003maximal}.
 While, in principle, this result allows for applications of the central limit theorem in growing dimensions, its usefulness is limited to settings in which the dimension $p$ is of smaller order than the sample size $n$.